sayan0506/Time-series-based-ARIMA-model-using-R-for-forecasting/README.md

 > We obtain a result that, ACF decays geometrically wheras, pacf decays upto a single lag, which signifies from thumb rule of model implementation obeying **Box-Jenkins** methodology, model will be closed to AR model

 >**Note**: Basic thumb rule:

->a.
-If ACF decays geometrically, PACF significant upto a certain limit over threshold, then fited model will be AR,
+* If ACF decays geometrically, PACF significant upto a certain limit over threshold, then fited model will be AR,
->b.
-If PACF decays geometrically, ACF significant upto a certain limit over threshold, then fited model will be MA,
+* If PACF decays geometrically, ACF significant upto a certain limit over threshold, then fited model will be MA,
->c.
-If both PACF and ACF decays geometrically over the threshold, then fited model will be ARMA,
+* If both PACF and ACF decays geometrically over the threshold, then fited model will be ARMA,

 3. After